 Metalwork 9 Woodwork 9

 Metalwork 10 Woodwork 10

 Metalwork 11 Woodwork 11

 Metalwork 12 Woodwork 12

 Women in Trades 9-12 Power Mechanics 10

 Metalwork 11

 Metalwork 11 is a general metalwork course offering a combination of theory and practice.
 The student will safely learn how to use hand tools, shop equipment, weld, fabricate metal projects and perform other metal shop duties.

-Metalwork 10 is advised as a prerequisite.
-Preferred.

-Technology Explorations 10

 Automotive Technology 11

 Automotive Technology 12

 Auto 12 Engine and Drive Train

-Skills Explorations 11

 Metalwork 10 is advised as a prerequisite.
 Preferred acceptance will be given to students with Metalwork 10.

-Metalwork 12

-Metalwork 12 will expand upon the basic skills and knowledge acquired in Metalwork 11.
-A greater emphasis is placed on accuracy in the completion of finished projects.
-Students will be encouraged to design their own projects.
-The student will become proficient in the use of drills, lathes, milling machines and TTG welding.

-Metalwork 9/10
+Metalwork 9/10 Students enrolling i

 Students enrolling in this course will be exposed to the field of metal production.
 Areas studied include welding, machining, and blacksmithing.
 Entry level metal working tools, precision measuring and tool maintenance will be covered.
 Personal project work will be required, and students will construct projects that they can take home.

 Power Mechanics 10

 Power mechanics will introduce students to mechanical devices, in particular small engines.
 Engine work will cover both 2 and 4 cycle engines.
 The primary focus of this section will be on gasoline engines, but diesel motors will be explored as well.
 Tools of the trade and scientific principles such as momentum, friction and aerodynamics will also be investigated.
 Taking this course will allow students interested in grade 11/12 auto mechanics a greater background knowledge.

+Metalwork 12

+Metalwork 12 will expand upon the basic skills and knowledge acquired in Metalwork 11.
+A greater emphasis is placed on accuracy in the completion of finished projects.
+Students will be encouraged to design their own projects.
+The student will become proficient in the use of drills, lathes, milling machines and TTG welding.

 Woodwork 9/10

 Students taking this class will explore the basics of working with wood, wood working tools and project design.
 The course will also explore some fundamental aspects of tool maintenance.
 Taking this class will teach you to design, layout and assemble various projects from wood.
 The students will also learn the tools of the trade and safe working practices in and around a shop.
 This is a hands on course and participants will be expected to leave the class with a number of personal projects.